Online Shopping Statistics for Savvy Consumers

 (NPR/Marist)

 More than half of all Americans have, at some point in their lives, used Amazon.
-Online shopping statistics show that of those people who prefer online shopping, 92% have used Amazon.
+Those people who prefer online shopping, 92% have used Amazon.
 There’s barely a soul in the country who hasn’t heard about the retail giant.

 44% of Americans have used Amazon Prime, with 30% having personal Prime memberships and 14% sharing the membership with someone else.